What Are Fossil Fuels?

 Natural Gas

-Some disadvantages to relying on natural gas and fracked gas to meet the U.S. energy demand are:
+Some disadvantages to relying on natural gas and fracked gas to meet the American energy demand are:

 • Greenhouse gas emissions and global warming